-In the winter, I’m out skiing and snowboarding all the time!
-In the summer, I love going camping on the weekends, hiking in the mountains and paddle boarding on lakes!
-I also play softball in the summer in a team with all my friends, which is a lot of fun!
+In the winter, I am still skiing and snowboarding.
+In the summer, I like to go camping on the weekends, climb mountains and paddle board on lakes!
+In the summer I also play softball on a team with all my friends, it's a lot of fun!

-Step outside of your comfort zone!
-I had never expected making a career as a welder in the shipyards a couple years ago.
-Today, I can’t think of a more fun and enjoyable job.
-Don’t be afraid if you are a minority in an Industry; it’s just another reason to do it!
+Get out of your comfort zone!
+A few years ago, I never would have thought of a career as a welder in a shipyard.
+Now, I can't think of a more fun and enjoyable job.
+Don't be afraid of being in the minority in an industry; that's just one more reason to do it!

-I completed my training/education at: I attended high school and completed a diploma in Economics and Administration in college in Germany before moving to Canada.
-As part of my Welding Apprenticeship I attend the British Columbia Institute of technology (BCIT) for each apprentice year, for a total of four years.
+I completed my training/education at: I went to high school and graduated in economics and administration from a college in Germany before moving to Canada.
+As part of my apprenticeship in welding program, I attended the British Columbia Institute of Technology (ITCB) for each year of apprenticeship, which is four years

-Also through work, I have met my best friends and it’s so great to see them every day and to work together on the same project!
+At work, I also met my best friends and girlfriends, and it's great to see them every day and collaborate on the same project!

-I also really enjoy the fact that there are quite a few women in the shipyard working in different trades.
-I’m part of the changing face of the skilled trades!
+I'm also delighted that there are a few women on the site who work in different trades.
+I am part of the change taking place in the skilled trades!

-As a welding apprentice at Seaspan Shipyards, I am part of a big team.
-Together we build large ships for the Canadian government.
+As an apprentice welder at Seaspan Shipyards, I am part of a great team.
+Together, we are building great ships for the Canadian government.

-Welding is a fabrication process that fuses two or more parts together by using heat, pressure, or both.
+Welding is a manufacturing process that fuses two parts together using heat, pressure, or both.
 The most commonly welded materials are metals, such as aluminum, mild steel (low carbon steel), and stainless steel.

 There are different welding processes.
-At Seaspan Shipyards, we mainly use the wire feed welding.
-This type of welding is a process where filler wire is fed through a welding gun, producing hot liquid metal.
-As the wire feeds through the welding gun, shielding gas also comes out of the welding nozzle.
-The shielding gas plays an important role in the quality of welding by protecting the puddle of hot liquid metal from the air during the welding process (air can weaken the corrosion-tolerance of the weld).
-The two (or more) elements joined by welding will produce a firm connection as they cool.
+At Shipyards, we usually use electric wire welding.
+This type of welding is a process by which filler metal (the metal that is used to join two other parts together) passes through a welding gun, producing hot metal.
+As the wire passes through the welding gun, shielding gas also comes out of the welding nozzle.
+Shielding gas plays an important role in weld quality as it protects hot liquid metal from air during the welding process (as air can weaken the corrosion tolerance of the weld).
+As it cools, the two (or more) parts welded together will create a solid joint.

-We have multiple large workshops within the shipyard.
-Smaller welding pieces are produced in the first shop.
-Later they are moved to the next shop where they are welded to bigger pieces on panels.
-Those panels are then assembled into big blocks that are finally transported to the last station .
-Here all the manufactured blocks are assembled together into one ship.
+We have several large workshops at the shipyard.
+The smallest welded parts are produced in the first workshop.
+Then these parts are transferred to the next workshop where they are welded to larger parts on panels.
+These panels are then assembled into large blocks.
+They are then transported to the last station.
+This is where all the crafted blocks come together to form a ship.

-Throughout the workday, safety is the most important factor.
-I have to wear my proper Personal Protective Equipment (PPE) all day.
-My PPE includes fire-resistant coveralls, hardhat, steel-toed boots, safety glasses, and hearing protection.
-I also wear additional PPE for the tasks that I am doing.
-When I am welding, I also need to wear a dark-tinted face shield to protect my face from the ultraviolet rays.
-It also helps me see the molten puddle of metal under the electric welding arc.
-I also wear a respirator to protect myself from any possibly harmful fumes.
+During the working day, safety is the most important aspect.
+I must wear my proper personal protective equipment (PPE) all day.
+My PPE includes fire-resistant coveralls, hard hat, steel-toed boots, safety glasses and hearing protection.
+I also wear other PPE depending on the tasks I am performing.
+When I weld I must also wear a dark tinted welding helmet to protect my face from ultraviolet rays.
+It also helps me see the molten metal under the electric arc.
+I also wear a respirator to protect myself from potentially harmful fumes.

-At the end of each day, I inspect all the work that I have done.
-I take pride in all the things that I have welded.
-It is very rewarding to be able to see visually what you have achieved during that day!
+At the end of the day, I inspect all the work I have done.
+I am proud of everything I have welded.
+It is very rewarding to be able to see what you have accomplished during the day.